andreaolivato/TikTok-LoginKit-PHP/README.md

 ```

 ## Examples
-Refer to the examples folder for a quick examples of how to use the login, fetch and paginate videos
+Refer to the examples folder for a quick examples of how to use the login, fetch and paginate videos, publish videos